WebWiz-perer/Chai-Pies.com/README.md

  ![menu](Documentation/websiteimages/menucat2.png)

  ### Contact
  The contact page guides users to a map showing the café’s location and provides contact details, including email, phone number, and address.
 It also features a form where users can submit questions or share feedback.
 Built using the Bootstrap framework, the form is complemented by a background video, adding an aesthetically pleasing touch to the page.
+The contact page if submitted successfully is linked with code institue template that shows the information submitted.
+Future scope is to make separate success page.
+One has already been done for book a table.

  ![contact form](Documentation/websiteimages/contactform.png)
  ![contact form](Documentation/websiteimages/map.png)